lmkkalala/LucienKalala/README.md

 #### :question: WHAT YOU SHOULD KNOW

-I'm an entrepreneur, full-stack developer, and software engineer who builds tools that can help people by providing useful solutions that can be used as a handheld for the daily challenges that we face.
-Motivated by daily learning, looking for new opportunities to increase my knowledge in software tools development, and open for new contacts.
-To add to that I'm a French to English translator and languages lover.
+I'm a full-stack developer with five years experience in the field, I build software solutions that can be used as a

+handheld for the daily challenges that we face.
+Motivated by daily learning and looking for new opportunities to

+increase my knowledge and challenging the one I have.
+I use PHP Laravel or Codeigniter for my Back end and for

+UI/UX I'm a Vue JS lover.

   + I'm a passionate of programming and all the things that we can do with it
   + Current working at [CTLCo Sarl](https://ctlcosarl.com) as the WEB Master and IT